 From what location will your organization process claims?

 Life and Disability claims are primarily administered by Principal Life Insurance Company’s home office in Des Moines, Iowa.
 The claim area is staffed 7 a.m. to 5 p.m.
 Central Time.
 The Life & Disability Claim department has both a toll-free phone number, 800-245-1522, and a toll-free fax number, 800-255-6609.
 All staff has voice mail, allowing messages to be left 24 hours a day, 7 days a week.
 Additionally, our 800-fax number is available 24 hours a day, 7 days a week.

 When should a Short-Term Disability (STD) or Long-Term Disability (LTD) claim be filed?

 For STD, you should encourage the employee to file the claim as soon as you are aware that the employee will be off work beyond the elimination period.
 For LTD, we typically advise that the claim is filed no later than halfway through the LTD elimination period.

 There are many advantages to filing a claim early.
 Early notification helps us be proactive in obtaining additional information that may be needed to make the initial claim decision.
 It also assists us in making timely decisions.
 Once the claim is filed, a claim manager is assigned to the claim.
 The claim manager will be your point of contact for any claim questions that may arise.

-There are 4 sections to the claim form: the HIPAA Authorization, the Employer Section, the Employee section and the Physician section.
-All 4 sections must be completed.
-Note: If you have both STD and LTD coverages with Principal Life, and you have already filed an STD claim, you do not need to file a separate form for the LTD coverage.
+There are four sections to the claim form: the HIPAA Authorization, the Employer Section, the Employee section and the Physician section.
+All four sections must be completed.
+Note: If you have both STD and LTD coverages with Principal Life, and you have already filed an STD claim for your employee, you do not need to file a separate form for the LTD coverage.

 A Disability claim can be filed the following ways: